NaanProphet/krishnastudio-site/_posts/2023-09-15-mixing-vs-mastering.md

 #### Mastering

-Mastering, then, applies final EQ and compression to the stereo mix so that it provides an overall style/color and conforms to broadcast standards.[^2] There are so many different directions one can go in after the mix is done which is why mastering is its own phase.
+Mastering, then, applies final EQ and compression to the stereo mix so that it provides an overall style/color and conforms to broadcast standards.[^2] There are so many different directions one can go in which is why mastering is its own phase.

 #### References

-[^1]: I learned this from talking with an older recording engineer who recorded abroad.
-He brough his own mics but recorded and mixed tracks using other peoples' equipment on-site.
-He dubbed the stereo mix output to his portable recorder and took it back with him to master.
+[^1]: I learned this from talking with an recording engineer who recorded abroad in the 90s.
+He brought his own mics but recorded and mixed tracks using other peoples' equipment on-site.
+He dubbed the stereo mix output to his portable recorder and took it back with him to master back home.
 [^2]: Slate's new Virtu mastering engine has good documentation on common mastering styles. <https://support.slatedigital.com/hc/en-us/articles/17554883409171-Audio-Settings>